 To publish your Service Broker, click the Publish Service Broker button for the according Service Broker.

 You can choose which public Marketplace you want to publish your Service Broker to.
-In most cases a Marketplace is available for every Location that is configured in your meshStack installation.
 For many services, like databases, storage, etc, it makes sense to provide the Service Broker in the same Location the applications consuming the service are running.
 This enables best latency, security and performance for using your services.
 But there are also other Service Brokers like a service that provides user credentials for using an internet proxy, which are independent of the Location.
 In these cases the Service Broker can simply be published to the Global Location.

 Location-based Service Brokers should be running independently from each other in all Locations they are published to.
 Therefore different endpoints and credentials have to be configured for every Location.
 Endpoints of published Service Brokers must always use an https endpoint, because that's the way how security can be established for the communication between the meshMarketplace and your Service Broker.